tgqiang/IchireiShikon/Concept.md

    **Level 2**: 4 souls spawned (at left, right, top and bottom cell from middle, i.e. a cross shape)

-   **Level 3**: 6 souls spawned (at left, right, top, bottom, top-left and bottom-right cell from middle)
+   **Level 3**: 6 souls spawned (**Design implementation as of 29/5/2018: 2x top cells, 2x bottom cells, left and right cell from middle, i.e. a long t-shape**)

-   **Level 4**: 8 souls spawned (at immediate surrounding cells)
+   **Level 4**: 8 souls spawned (**Design implementation as of 29/5/2018: 2x top cells, 2x bottom cells, 2x left cells and 2x right cells from middle, i.e. a wider cross shape**)

    **Level 5**: 8 souls spawned + a random level-1 spirit spawned at center

+   ~ **Comments:**

-   ~ **Design implementation as of 25/5/2018:** Might change spawn positions/formulae to fit current game structure more easily.
+   25/5/2018: Might change spawn positions/formulae to fit current game structure more easily.
 To be confirmed later on.

+   29/5/2018: Idea of implementation changes was to ensure that there is either horizontal/vertical symmetry at any state, due to the rectangular nature of the map.